 (D) A nonprofit student group, that raises money for scholarships and other educational needs, sets up an espresso stand that is open for two hours every morning during the school year.
 The espresso stand is a regular place of business with regular hours for that type of business.
 The money earned from the espresso stand is not exempt, even though the amounts are raised to further the student group's nonprofit purpose.

 (v) Fund-raising sales by libraries.

-provides a B&O tax exemption for amounts received by a nonprofit organization for operating a sheltered workshop.
+also exempts from B&O tax amounts received by a nonprofit organization for operating a sheltered workshop.

 (i) What is a sheltered workshop?
 A sheltered workshop is that part of the nonprofit organization engaged in business activities that are performed primarily to provide evaluation and work adjusted services for a handicapped person or to provide gainful employment or rehabilitation services to a handicapped person.
 The sheltered workshop can be maintained on or off the premises of the nonprofit organization.

 (ii) What is meant by "gainful employment or rehabilitation services to a handicapped person"?
 Gainful employment or rehabilitation services must be an interim step in the rehabilitation process that is provided because the person cannot be readily absorbed into the competitive labor market or because employment opportunities for the person do not exist during that time in the competitive labor market.